Blues and Haikus

 Blues and Haikus is the American novelist and poet Jack Kerouac's second album and was released in 1959.

 History

 On the album, Kerouac's poetry readings are accompanied by jazz saxophonists Al Cohn and Zoot Sims.
 The album is included in the CD box set The Jack Kerouac Collection.
+It has been released separately on vinyl and CD a number of times.